efka87/team_1/README.md

  Evln - I have been working in IT field for several years, have experience in working in teams but most of the time in Customer Success team.
  I have some experience in Python as I have learned it on my own.
 Java for me feels difficult.
- Other than that I have learned some basics in C# and SQL, that I use almost daily in may current job.
+ Other than that I have learned some basics in C#.
+And some more knowledge in SQL, as I use it almost daily in may current job.